Bumper

 2 February 2026

-Safer migrations with a lightweight LLM-powered review integrating directly in PRs with Github Action
+Safer migrations with a lightweight AI-powered review integrating directly in PRs with Github Action

 Opportunity